Samuel Johnston: Legacy

 Samuel Johnston's collection of books, which he bequeathed to his son James, is preserved in a full-scale replication of Hayes Plantation's library at the University of North Carolina at Chapel Hill.
 The octagon-shaped historic room is on permanent exhibit in the North Carolina Collection Gallery in Wilson Library.

+In 1983, a copy of the Declaration of Independence once belonging to Johnston was found on the Hayes Farm; in 2024 a copy of The Constitution of the United States was found.